hairizuanbinnoorazman/Python_programming/Data/Model Car/README.md

 the number of layers, the size of each layer.
 Visualizations emphasizing particular qualities of the architecture are encouraged.
 - Discusses the approach taken for deriving and designing a model architecture fit for solving the given problem.

+- Initial design uses Relu which causes the vehicle to zigzag like crazy

 ### Measures taken to reduce overfitting the model

 - One of the ways to reduce overfitting of the model is the dropout layers within the first 2 layers of the model.
 The dropout